tylerneylon/small_notes/mind_model/mind_model.md

 perhaps brains internally use something akin to the key-value pairs, just as the transformer does.

-### How the mind model can meta-learn
+## How the mind model can meta-learn

 Meta-learning can happen in the mind model in a few ways:

 * **Planning**: When you understand you want to take on a new behavior in the future, you can perform explicit planning for your eventual actions.
 For example, you might put something on your calendar, or write down a list of things you want to do today.
-In this case, the model can simple capture the actions of using a calendar, or of writing a list, and the higher-level goals of these actions are only indirectly captured by the neural weights.
+In this case, the model can simply capture the actions of using a calendar, or of writing a list, and the higher-level goals of these actions are only indirectly captured by the neural weights.
 * **Association**: Often you don't know when you'll need to use a new piece of